-- approval of policy forms and premium rates; - standards of solvency, including establishing requirements for minimum capital and surplus, and for risk-based capital; - classifying assets as admissible for purposes of determining solvency and compliance with minimum capital and surplus requirements; - □ licensing of insurers and their producers;
+- approval of policy forms and premium rates; - · standards of solvency, including establishing requirements for minimum capital and surplus, and for risk-based capital; - classifying assets as admissible for purposes of determining solvency and compliance with minimum capital and surplus requirements; - licensing of insurers and their producers;

-- advertising and marketing practices; - □ restrictions on the nature, quality and concentration of investments; - □ assessments by guaranty associations and mandatory pooling arrangements; - □ restrictions on the ability to pay dividends; - \Box restrictions on transactions between affiliated companies; - \Box restrictions on the size of risks insurable under a single policy; - requiring deposits for the benefit of policyholders; - □ requiring certain methods of accounting; - periodic examinations of our operations and finances; - □ claims practices; - prescribing the form and content of reports of financial condition required to be filed; and - requiring reserves for unearned premiums, losses and other purposes.
+- · advertising and marketing practices; - restrictions on the nature, quality and concentration of investments; - assessments by guaranty associations and mandatory pooling arrangements; - restrictions on the ability to pay dividends; - restrictions on transactions between affiliated companies; - restrictions on the size of risks insurable under a single policy; - requiring deposits for the benefit of policyholders; - requiring certain methods of accounting; - periodic examinations of our operations and finances; - claims practices; - prescribing the form and content of reports of financial condition required to be filed; and - requiring reserves for unearned premiums, losses and other purposes.

 The Illinois Department of Insurance also conducts periodic examinations of the affairs of insurance companies and requires the filing of annual and other reports relating to financial condition, holding company issues and other matters.
 These regulatory requirements may adversely affect or inhibit our ability to achieve some or all of our business objectives.
-Our last examination by the Illinois Department of Insurance was in November 2017.
-We expect our next examination to take place in 2022.
+Our last completed examination by the Illinois Department of Insurance was in November 2017.